Financial-cycle ratios and medium-term predictions of GDP: Evidence from the United States: Variables and data

 \section{Variables and data}

-Our analysis is conducted using a large quarterly dataset (262 macroeconomic and financial variables) over the period 1960Q1-2017Q4.
-The dataset combines the FRED-QD dataset\footnote{Available at https://research.stlouisfed.org/econ/mccracken/fred-databases/.
-This paper uses the 2018-06 vintage and the associated labels for variables.} with the variables reported in Table \ref{tab:redux}, which include a variety of financial-cycle indicators (total credit to the non-financial sector, the credit-GDP ratio, households' mortgage debt and mortgage-income ratio, real house price growth and price-rent ratios, the ratio of residential fixed investment to GDP, real stock market prices and the cyclically-adjusted price-earnings ratio, and households' interest payments as a fraction of disposable income), as well as leading indicators (the OECD composite leading indicator and business confidence index) and the comprehensive National Financial Conditions Index (NFCI) by the Chicago Fed to capture a variety of other financial factors.
+We conduct our analysis using a large quarterly dataset (262 macroeconomic and financial variables) over the period 1960Q1-2017Q4.
+The dataset combines the FRED-QD dataset\footnote{Available at \url{https://research.stlouisfed.org/econ/mccracken/fred-databases}.
+The FRED-QD dataset was officially launched in May 2018.
+This paper uses the 2018-06 vintage and the associated labels for variables.
+In section \ref{subsec:realtime}, we present results using historical (real-time) data vintages for a subset of variables for which they are available.} with the variables reported in Table \ref{tab:redux}, which include a variety of financial-cycle indicators (total credit to the non-financial sector, the credit-GDP ratio, households' mortgage debt and mortgage-income ratio, real house price growth and price-rent ratios, the ratio of residential fixed investment to GDP, real stock market prices and the cyclically-adjusted price-earnings ratio, and households' interest payments as a fraction of disposable income), as well as leading indicators (the OECD composite leading indicator and business confidence index) and the comprehensive National Financial Conditions Index (NFCI) by the Chicago Fed capturing a variety of other financial factors.
 Table \ref{tab:redux} also indicates the data transformations used for these additional variables.
-The FRED-QD dataset is made of 248 variables, which cover in detail a wide spectrum of macro areas.
-McCracken and Ng (2015) classify the variables into 14 groups: National Income and Product Accounts (NIPA); Industrial Production; Employment and Unemployment; Housing; Inventories, Orders, and Sales; Prices; Earnings and Productivity; Interest Rates; Money and Credit; Household Balance Sheets; Exchange Rates; Stock Markets; Non-Household Balance Sheets; Other.
-We apply the data transformations suggested by McCracken and Ng (2015) to the FRED-QD raw data, the only adaptation being the use of year-on-year instead of quarter-on-quarter changes/growth rates.
-Table \ref{tab:fredq_legend} lists the subset of FRED-QD variables that will be reported among the best predictors of GDP in the following sections.
-In the results, uppercase labels will identify variables from FRED-QD and lowercase labels the additional set of variables, as shown by Tables \ref{tab:redux} and \ref{tab:fredq_legend}.
+The FRED-QD dataset is made of 248 variables, which cover in detail a wide spectrum of macro areas. \citet{McCrackenNgFREDQD} classify the variables into 14 groups: National Income and Product Accounts (NIPA); Industrial Production; Employment and Unemployment; Housing; Inventories, Orders, and Sales; Prices; Earnings and Productivity; Interest Rates; Money and Credit; Household Balance Sheets; Exchange Rates; Stock Markets; Non-Household Balance Sheets; Other.
+For all variables in FRED-QD, we use the data transformations suggested by \citet{McCrackenNgFREDQD}, the only adaptation being the use of year-on-year instead of quarter-on-quarter changes/growth rates.
+In addition, for all rates and ratios (interest rates and spreads, unemployment rates, exchange rates, balance-sheet ratios, etc.) for which differencing is suggested, we also consider the levels, i.e., non-transformed data.
+Table \ref{tab:fredq_legend} lists the subset of FRED-QD variables that will be reported among the best predictors of GDP in the baseline results.
+In all results, uppercase labels will identify variables from FRED-QD and lowercase labels the additional set of variables, as shown in Tables \ref{tab:redux} and \ref{tab:fredq_legend}.